mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Dosovitskiy, Alexey, Philipp Fischer, Jost Tobias Springenberg, Martin Riedmiller, and Thomas Brox.
 "Discriminative unsupervised feature learning with exemplar convolutional neural networks."
 IEEE transactions on pattern analysis and machine intelligence 38, no. 9 (2015): 1734-1747.

 1. Tschannen, Michael, Josip Djolonga, Marvin Ritter, Aravindh Mahendran, Neil Houlsby, Sylvain Gelly, and Mario Lucic.
 "Self-supervised learning of video-induced visual invariances."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 13806-13815.
 2020.
+  - Framework to learn image representations from non-curated videos in the wild by learning **frame-**, **shot-**, and **video-level invariances**
+    -  benefit greatly from exploiting video-induced invariances,
+  - Experiment with Youtube8M (3.7 M
+  - Scale-able to image and video data. (however requires frame label encoding!! what about video AR networks)

 1. Ma, Shuang, Zhaoyang Zeng, Daniel McDuff, and Yale Song.
 "Learning Audio-Visual Representations with Active Contrastive Coding." arXiv preprint arXiv:2009.09805 (2020).